How Do You Use Ancestry Com

 Data-Driven Insights

 According to recent studies, a significant percentage of individuals who explore their ancestry report feeling a stronger connection to their family and cultural heritage.
 This emotional connection is a powerful motivator for genealogical research, driving individuals to spend countless hours poring over records and connecting with distant relatives.
-Furthermore, the data suggests that genealogy can have cognitive benefits, improving memory and problem-solving skills.
+What's more, the data suggests that genealogy can have cognitive benefits, improving memory and problem-solving skills.

 Professional Insights